Key Layers, Sources, and How to Interpret Them

 The building exposure layer is the starting point for the coastal risk assessment.
 Moreover, within the Workbench one can extract exposure data for their area of preference, allowing to better understand how sea-level rise will increase future coastal flood risk within any coastal area across Europe.

-The Projections of Exposed People User Story in the CoCliCo platform shows how many people may be affected by coastal flooding in the future.
+The People Exposure User Story in the CoCliCo platform shows how many people may be affected by coastal flooding in the future.
 It combines high-resolution flood and population data to provide clear insights under different climate and socioeconomic scenarios.

 Since future population growth and movement are uncertain, this tool considers multiple scenarios to improve flood risk assessments.
 By mapping projected exposure to coastal flooding, it helps policymakers, urban planners, and resilience experts make informed decisions for adaptation and risk reduction.